 Having said that, none of the caves that you can get permits to on Caves Reserve are massively complex.
 Moon has a fair bit to it, but the navigation in the others is relatively simple.

 The reserve is also the camp ground for Buchan.
 It is a beautiful space with amazing flora and fauna including numerous kangaroos and other wildlife.
 It is really one of the most pretty camp grounds I have ever seen.
 There are also several spectacular walks that can be done, which is a nice break in between a big weekend of caving.

 The Show Cave System – Royal, Fairy, Dukes, Federal

-The show cave system is made up of Royal, Fairy, Federal and Duke’s Caves.
+The show cave system is made up of Royal, Fairy, Federal and outflow through Duke’s Caves.
 It is somewhere between three and five kilometres in length, although I have been unable to find an exact figure.
-Duke’s is the outflow for the system.
-A through trip through the system is possible, first achieved in 1976, by bailing out a sump but permits for that are not given often – in nearly 20 years of caving in Buchan i’ve never known of one being granted.
+A through trip through the system is possible, first achieved in 1976, by bailing out a sump, but permits for that are not given often – in nearly 20 years of caving in Buchan i’ve never known of one being granted.

 Royal and Fairy are fantastic show caves.
 Whilst there are few large chambers, the decoration is world class.
 In wet conditions the caves are reasonably damp with nice rimstone pools and active fresh decoration abundant.

 The gated caves in the reserve are all very old and some of the first ever explored in Buchan, and for a long time had no gates, so as such they are all in pretty average condition.
 Still – it is worth protecting them, if nothing else then to stop them from getting any worse.

 Descriptions of the main significant caves on the reserve: